HarvestStat/HarvestStat/README.md

-# Global Subnational Crop Data (GSCD)
+# HarvestStat - Harmonized Subnational Crop Statistics

-The Global Subnational Crop Data (GSCD) is a repository that contains cleaned and harmonized subnational global crop production data from various sources, including the Famine [Early Warning Systems Network (FEWS NET)](https://fews.net/) of the United States Agency for International Development (USAID) and the Food and Agriculture Organization (FAO).</br>
+The HarvestStat is a repository that contains cleaned and harmonized subnational global crop production data from various sources, including the Famine [Early Warning Systems Network (FEWS NET)](https://fews.net/) of the United States Agency for International Development (USAID) and the Food and Agriculture Organization (FAO).</br>

 This repository provides access to a comprehensive crop dataset that allows researchers, policymakers, and stakeholders to explore trends and patterns from  the subnational to the global level, enabling better-informed decisions related to food security, trade, and development.</br>